bluerobotics/bluerobotics.github.io/battery/index.md

 ## Capacity

-The capacity of a LiPo, or any, battery is in milliamp hours (mAh) or amp hours (Ah) and determines how much energy a battery stores.
+The capacity of a LiPo, or any battery, is in milliamp hours (mAh) or amp hours (Ah) and determines how much energy a battery stores.
 For example, a 5Ah battery would approximately be able to run a 5 amp device for 1 hour, or a 1 amp device for 5 hours.

 ## Discharge Rate